 Example of a YOLO in Hertz stock

 A good example of this is what happened with Hertz stock lately.
-A few months ago, Hertz, the then-globally went bankrupt.
+Months ago, Hertz, the then-globally went bankrupt.
 A few weeks later, the stock jumped to a high of $6.2192.

 However, with the company being bankrupt, and with the pandemic going on, the odds of the company bouncing back were almost zero.
 Therefore, in this case, a YOLO trader would have shorted the stock and gained 82%.